pangenome/MemPanG23/lessons/Day_3a_vg_mapping_and_calling.md

 <details>
 <summary>See answer</summary>

-The "-m INT" option in "vg construct" controls the maximum length of a node by "chopping" nodes longer than the maximum length into several nodes connected by edges.
+The `-m INT` option in `vg construct` controls the maximum length of a node by "chopping" nodes longer than the maximum length into several nodes connected by edges.
 You should note that the maximum length must be at most 1024 to be used in vg's short read mapping tools.
-The nodes may also be "unchopped" using "vg mod -u".
+The nodes may also be "unchopped" using `vg mod -u`.

 </details>
 </details>

-Let's also revisit the [GFA format](https://github.com/GFA-spec/GFA-spec/blob/master/GFA1.md), the text-based interchange format for graphs (similar to FASTA for sequences).
-Make a GFA for this graph.

-	# the -f flag indicates converting to GFA
+Recall that GFA is also an interchange format for graphs.
+Accordingly, you can construct a graph by ingesting a GFA.

 	vg convert -f small.vg > small.gfa

-Since GFA is an interchange format for graphs, you can construct a graph by ingesting a GFA.

 	# -g indicates that the input is GFA, -p produces a .vg graph
 	vg convert -g -p small.gfa > small.copy.vg